Skip to content

 TL;DR

-This paper conducts a systematic layer-wise analysis of SFT across 1B–32B models from three perspectives—information-theoretic, geometric, and optimization-based—revealing that instruction-following capability is concentrated in the middle layers (20%–80%) rather than uniformly distributed.
-Based on this finding, the paper proposes a Mid-Block Efficient Tuning strategy that selectively updates middle layers, achieving up to 10.2% improvement over standard LoRA on GSM8K.
+This work conducts a layer-wise analysis of SFT in 1B-32B models through information-theoretic, geometric, and optimization perspectives.
+It finds that instruction-following capabilities are concentrated in the middle layers (20%-80%) rather than being uniformly distributed.
+Based on this, a Mid-Block Efficient Tuning strategy is proposed to selectively update middle layers, achieving up to a 10.2% improvement on GSM8K over standard LoRA.

 Background & Motivation

-Background: Supervised fine-tuning (SFT) is the foundational method for aligning LLMs with human intent.
-Prior work has shown that as few as ~1,000 curated examples can transform a base model into an instruction-following agent.
-Existing studies suggest that SFT primarily recalibrates attention patterns and adjusts stylized token distributions, characterizing it as a form of "surface-level" adaptation.
+Background: Supervised Fine-Tuning (SFT) is a foundational method for aligning LLMs with human intentions.
+Research indicates that only approximately 1,000 high-quality samples are needed to transform a base model into an instruction-following agent.
+Existing studies have revealed that SFT primarily recalibrates attention patterns and adjusts stylized token distributions, essentially acting as a "surface-level" adaptation.

-Limitations of Prior Work: Current parameter-efficient fine-tuning methods (e.g., LoRA) apply updates uniformly across all layers, implicitly assuming equal contribution to alignment from every layer.
-This assumption is suboptimal—different layers may serve fundamentally distinct functional roles.
-More critically, uniform updates may waste the parameter budget on insensitive layers while leaving sensitive layers under-updated.
+Limitations of Prior Work: Current parameter-efficient fine-tuning (PEFT) methods, such as LoRA, apply updates uniformly across all layers, implicitly assuming that all layers contribute equally to alignment.
+However, this assumption is suboptimal—different layers may have entirely different functional roles.
+Crucially, uniform updates may waste parameter budgets on insensitive layers while leading to insufficient updates in sensitive ones.

-Key Challenge: While prior work has established what changes during SFT (attention patterns, token distributions), it remains unclear where these changes occur—how they are distributed across model depth, and which layers are critical for instruction-following capability.
+Key Challenge: While it is known "what changes" during SFT (attention patterns, token distributions), it remains unclear "where it changes"—how are these changes distributed across the model depth?
+Which layers are critical for instruction-following ability?

-Goal: (1) Systematically characterize layer-wise change patterns induced by SFT; (2) identify the layer intervals most critical for task adaptation; (3) propose a more efficient fine-tuning strategy grounded in the analytical findings.
+Goal: (1) Systematically reveal the layer-wise change patterns induced by SFT; (2) identify the layer intervals most critical for task adaptation; (3) propose more efficient fine-tuning strategies based on analytical insights.

-Core Idea: Effective alignment through SFT is architecturally localized rather than uniform—middle layers (20%–80%) provide a stable foundation for knowledge integration, while top layers are the primary locus of catastrophic forgetting.
-Fine-tuning should therefore be concentrated in the middle layers.
+Core Idea: Effective SFT alignment is "architecturally localized" rather than uniformly distributed.
+Middle layers (20%-80%) serve as a stable foundation for knowledge integration, while top layers are the primary source of catastrophic forgetting.
+Therefore, updates should be concentrated on the middle layers.

 Method